Walter III of Châtillon: Biography

-In 1213, he fought again for the King in Flanders and Hainaut and took for him the city of Tournai and Mortagne.
+In 1213, he fought again for Philip Augustus in Flanders and Hainaut and took for him the city of Tournai and Mortagne.
 Before the battle of Bouvines the 27 July 1214, several French Lord doubted his loyalty and he answered that on that day the king would find in him a good traitor.
-During the battle, he charged and crossed enemy ranks several times, causing many trouble.
-In the chronicle of William the Breton he is said to have struck down all in his path and cut a hole through the enemy line.
+During the battle, he charged and crossed enemy ranks several times, causing many trouble.In the chronicle of William the Breton he is said to have struck down all in his path and cut a hole through the enemy line.
 Considering he was a veteran at this point it is not surprising that he fought with distinction.
 According to William the Breton he withdrew to rest after fighting a long time but saw one of his knights being attacked and rode in to save him suffering from being struck by 12 lances but probably protected by his armor he fought on.
 He would go on to achieve legend status through poems about his works being written 40 years after his death by the Minstrel of Reims.

 During the war of the Succession of Champagne, he supported the Countess-Regent Blanche of Navarre and her son Theobald against the pretender Erard of Brienne-Ramerupt and his wife Philippa of Champagne.

 In 1219, he took the cross for the third time of his life and was back at Albigensian Crusade.
-He fought at sieges of Marmande then Toulouse.
-He died November 1219, probably during a battle.
+He fought at sieges of Marmande and Toulouse.
+He died November 1219.

 William the Breton, a contemporary chronicler of Walter, described him as the bravest in arms of his time.

-Walter appears in William Shakespeare's history of King John.

 Walter III of Châtillon at the battle of Bouvines.

-Seal of Walter III of Châtillon.